Combodo/iTop/tests/php-unit-tests/README.md

 Each and every test case will run in a separate process.

+Note : before N°6658 (3.0.4 / 3.1.1 / 3.2.0) we were also adding the `@backupGlobals disabled`
+and `@preserveGlobalState disabled` annotations.
+This is no longer necessary as the first has this default value already, and the second one is now set in iTopTestCase as a PHP class attribute.

 #### At the test class level
 Add annotation `@runTestsInSeparateProcesses`
 Each and every test case in the class will run in a separate